-- i.
-Direct payment to NADECOR made in 2009; - ii. \$3,000,000 was paid in 2010.
-The remaining \$100,000 was paid during the three months ended June 30, 2012; - iii.
-Direct project expenditures made during 2011 by the Company pursuant to the Preferred Shares Investment Agreement.
+- Direct payment to NADECOR made in 2009; - ii. \$3,000,000 was paid in 2010.
+The remaining \$100,000 was paid during 2012; - iii.
+Direct project expenditures made during 2011 by the Company pursuant to the Preferred Shares Investment Agreement ("PSIA").
 The full amount has been expended; - iv.
-Direct project expenditures after the fulfillment of the \$30 million required to be expended under the PSIA; the full amount has been expended as was approved by NADECOR in August 2012; - v.
+Direct project expenditures after the fulfillment of the \$30 million required to be expended following the PSIA: - v.
 The timing of direct payments to NADECOR is contingent on events contemplated in the MOU.
-During the third quarter of 2011, \$981,000 was paid, and the balance is expected to be paid during 2013 or 2014; and - vi.
+During 2011, \$981,000 was paid, and the balance is expected to be paid if the terms of the PFA are not fulfilled; and - vi.
 Total capital expenditures based on planned mine throughput.
-The minimum commitment is \$32,000,000, which was fulfilled at December 31, 2012, and is subject to adjustment depending on the planned throughput of the mine.
+The minimum commitment is \$32,000,000, and is subject to adjustment depending on the planned throughput of the mine.
+PFS results indicate throughput would increase the Company's CapEx commitment should the terms of the PFA not be completed.